rmvjh27/hackbio-stage2/README.md

    - decoupler: used for gene set enrichment analysis and inferring biological activities from omics data
    - Exploration of single-cell data to observe cell and gene metadata and identify the parameters that will be used
 ### 2. Quality control
    - Removal of cells with high counts of mitochondrial or ribosomal genes: Cells with a high proportion of mitochondrial reads (e.g., >10–20%) are likely stressed, apoptotic, or poorly captured.
-Ribosomal transcripts represent global transcriptional activity, not cell-type-specific biology.
+Ribosomal transcripts represent global transcriptional activity that can be found across all cell types and do not indicate a specific cell type.
    - Removal of doublets
 ### 3. Normalization
    - Normalization adjusts for sequencing depth differences between cells